Japan’s Favourite Noodle House Can Now Be Found In London • Marugame Udon

-Oh, we should probably tell you about the food too (sorry, just distracted by the pink tree).
+Oh, we should probably tell you about the food too (sorry, just distracted by the prospect of free Udon).
 For those who’ve never had them before (you’re missing out, FYI!), udon noodles are thick wheat-based noodles, and one of the most popular dishes in Japanese cuisine.
 In fact, Marugame Udon brags that 150 million bowls of udon are consumed in their Asia and US restaurants every year – and London adds plenty more to that total.
 Using the Sanuki udon tradition, Marugame Udon continues a heritage stretching back centuries, and serves up a delectable range of noodles.

 The menu boasts the likes of Kama Age, Beef Nikutama (with sweet short-rib and onsen egg), Two Pork Tonkotsu, and Chicken Katsu Curry Udon, and I’d like them all, please.
 Elsewhere, you can expect to find tempura to tempt you, with chicken, prawn, pumpkin, and squid croquettes all present, and fresh vegetables fried before your eyes.
 Marugame Udon’s chefs have also perfected a vegan tempura batter, and the restaurant has pledged that vegan dishes will make up 30% of the menu.
 The London branches are the first to boast a vegan offering, which feels like pretty pleasing progress to me.